nbritt27/Blanks-Program/README.md

 ```
 python GUI.py
 ```
+# Current Goals
-I am also working on making the program into an executable file for Windows.
+I am working on making the program into an executable file for Windows, as well as adding support for Microsoft Word files.